armory/docs/content/en/scale-agent/reference/dynamic-accounts/usage.md

 ---
-title: Armory Agent Dynamic Accounts API
+title: Armory Agent Dynamic Accounts API Usage
-linkTitle: Dynamic Accounts API
+linkTitle: Usage
+weight: 1
 description: >
-  The Armory Scale Agent Clouddriver HTTP REST API Dynamic Accounts endpoints for Spinnaker and Kubernetes.
+  This page contains examples of how to use the Dynamic Accounts API.
 ---

 ## Get Armory accounts